zgetro/woocommerce-catalog-enquiry/readme.txt

 * Admin can open the sale for selected products others products will seen as catalog.
 * Restricted stores features.
 * Enable/disable the exclusion rules in a click.
+* Enquiry button can be customized completely from plugin settings.

 We are adding new features as you are reading.
 So If your required feature is currently not available in this plugin, feel free to put up a request in the support forum for this plugin or revisit the page after a few weeks.